 This is a guide for installing The Things Stack Enterprise or Open Source on your own hardware, to run your own private LoRaWAN network server.

-All deployments of The Things Stack except Open Source support multi-tenancy, which allows you to create multiple private network servers within a single deployment, for example to resell to individual clients.
+For highly available production cloud deployments with high throughput, we recommend using The Things Stack Cloud or AWS Launcher.
+All deployments of The Things Stack except Open Source and AWS Launcher support multi-tenancy, which allows you to create multiple private network servers within a single deployment, for example to resell to individual clients.

 Continue following these instructions to run The Things Stack Enterprise or Open Source on your own hardware, using Docker.